-- Nature of the Clinical Practice (areas of specialty, practice sites, populations served, ambulatory and inpatient expectations, etc.); - Specific expectations and duties of the physician assistant; - Expectations around physician(s) support, supervision, consultation and back up; - Methods and modes of communication, co-management and collaboration; - Specific clinical instances in which the physician assistant should ask for physician back up; - Plan for on-going professional education, skill acquisition, gap analysis and career development; - List of secondary supervisors anticipated to participate in the PA's practice; - Schedule of performance assessments and anticipated modalities by which the practice will be assessed and domains that will be assessed. - Other pertinent elements of collaborative, team-based practice applicable to the specific practice or individual physician and physician assistant.

-9. Availability of the physician supervisor

 - a.
+Nature of the Clinical Practice (areas of specialty, practice sites, populations served, ambulatory and inpatient expectations, etc.); - b.
+Specific expectations and duties of the physician assistant; - c.
+Expectations around physician(s) support, supervision, consultation and back up; - d.
+Methods and modes of communication, co-management and collaboration; - Specific clinical instances in which the physician assistant should ask for physician back up; - f.
+Plan for on-going professional education, skill acquisition, gap analysis and career development; - g.
+List of secondary supervisors anticipated to participate in the PA's practice; - h Schedule of performance assessments and anticipated modalities by which the practice will be assessed and domains that will be assessed. - Other pertinent elements of collaborative, team-based practice applicable to the specific practice or individual physician and physician assistant.

+89. Availability of the Supervising Physician physician supervisor

-The supervising physician must provide adequate means for communication with the physician assistant. - b.
-If not physically on site with the physician assistant, the primary or secondary physician supervisor must be readily available by telephone, radio, pager, or other telecommunication device.
+The supervising physician must provide adequate means for communication with the physician assistant. b.
+If not physically on site with the physician assistant, the primary or secondary supervising physician-physician supervisor must be readily available by telephone, radio, pager, or other telecommunication device.